 River, art and activism

 This is a story about the river, art and environmental activism.
-Norfolk’s chalk rivers became a big theme during our residency programme last summer.
-As we are opening up a new round of the GroundWork artists residency programme, I am looking back to think about some of last year’s results and outcomes we can reflect upon.
+Norfolk’s chalk rivers became a big theme during our residency programme in summer 2023.
+As we are opening up a new round of the GroundWork artists residency programme, in 2024, I am looking back to think about some of last year’s results and outcomes we can reflect upon.
 Quite apart from the evident strong impacts on the artists personally and the development of their work, which you can read about here, there are significant things to talk about in terms of what impact on the environment we had and potentially may activate in future.

 Veronica Sekules